sehlen-bsi/botan-docs/docs/cryptodoc/src/05_08_ml_dsa.rst

 Signature verification as specified in [FIPS-204]_ Algorithms 3 and 8 is implemented in :srcref:`Dilithium_Verification_Operation::is_valid_signature
 <src/lib/pubkey/dilithium/dilithium_common/dilithium.cpp:269|is_valid_signature>`
-with the preparation of the message representative :math:`\mu` being done in :srcref:`DilithiumMessageHash
+with the preparation of the message representative ``mu`` being done in :srcref:`DilithiumMessageHash
 <src/lib/pubkey/dilithium/dilithium_common/dilithium_symmetric_primitives.h:31|DilithiumMessageHash>`.